Download PDF

 10m t CO₂e20m t CO₂e30m t CO₂e40m t CO₂e50m t CO₂e60m t CO₂e70m t CO₂e80m t CO₂e90m t CO₂e100m t CO₂e

 South Australia is a state that is moderate in size relative to the national average and has a low urban density.
-Its major emissions source is electricity consumption, due to the state’s scale of population and commercial activity.
-The second largest source of emissions is agriculture.
+Its major emissions source is gas consumption, due to the state’s relatively large population and commercial activity.
+The second largest source of emissions is industrial gas consumption.

 There are many reasons why a profile can change over time including changes in emissions sources, updates to methodology and more accurate data sources.
 Read our FAQs for more information.